MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-base-ch1.md

 2. Your scene will now have several new items and modifications in it from the Mixed Reality Toolkit.
 Save your scene under a different name by clicking on File>Save As and give your scene a name, e.g., BaseScene.
 Keep your scene organized by saving it to the “Scenes” folder in your project’s Assets folder.
 ![Lesson1 Chapter3 Step2a](images/Lesson1Chapter3Step2a.JPG)
 ![Lesson1 Chapter3 Step2b](images/Lesson1Chapter3Step2b.JPG)

-> NOTE: While not used in this section, some other common capabilities you may want to enable include Microphone (for voice commands) and InternetClient (for connecting to services requiring a network connection)

 ### Build your application to your device